-To enhance public trust in the Independent Planning Commission and support high quality decisionmaking and service delivery by articulating and recording how the Commission identifies personal interests of Commissioners and Office of the Independent Planning Commission (OIPC) staff and resolves conflicts of interest.
+To enhance public trust in the Commission and support high quality decision-making and service delivery by articulating and recording how the Commission identifies personal interests of Commissioners and OIPC staff and resolves conflicts of interest involving Commissioners.
 For the purposes of this policy, OIPC staff includes any secondees, contractors and contingent labour who are directly involved in supporting and advising Commission members in the exercise of their public duties.